 [Section IV.]
-(Section IV, P. L.) And be it further enacted by the authority aforesaid, That the said company shall meet on the second Monday of January in every year, at such place as shall be fixed by their by-laws, for the purpose of choosing other such officers, as aforesaid, for the ensuing year, in manner aforesaid, and at such other times as they shall be summoned by the managers, in such manner and form as shall be prescribed by their by-laws, at which annual or special meetings they shall have full power and authority to make, alter or repeal, by majority of votes, in manner aforesaid, all such by-laws, rules, orders and regulations as aforesaid, and to do and perform any other corporate act.
+(Section IV, P. L.) And be it further enacted by the authority aforesaid, That the said company shall meet on the first Monday of February, in every year, for the purpose of choosing other such officers, as aforesaid, for the ensuing year, in manner aforesaid, and at such other times, as they shall be summoned by the managers, in such manner and form as shall be prescribed by their by-laws, at which annual or special meetings, they shall have full power and authority to make, after, or repeal, by a majority of votes in manner aforesaid, all such by laws, rules, orders and regulations as aforesaid, and to do and perform any other corporate act.

-[Section V.] (Section V, P. L.) And be it further enacted by the authority aforesaid, That the president and managers first to be chosen as aforesaid, shall procure certificates to be written or printed, for all the shares of the stock of the said company, and shall deliver one such certificate, signed by the president, and countersigned by the treasurer, and sealed with the common seal of the corporation, to each person, for every share by him subscribed and held, he paying to the treasurer, in part of the sum due thereupon, the sum of forty-five dollars for each share, which certificate shall be transferrable at his pleasure, in person or by attorney, in the presence of the president or treasurer, subject, however, to all payments due and to grow due thereon; and the assignee holding any certificate, having first caused the assignment to be entered in a book of the company to be kept for the purpose, shall be a member of the corporation, and for every certificate by him held, shall be entitled to one share of the capital stock, and of all the estate and emoluments of the company, and to vote as aforesaid at the meetings thereof.
+[Section V.] (Section V, P. L.) And be it further enacted by the authority aforesaid, That the president and managers first to be chosen shall secure certificates to be written or printed, for all the shares of the stock of the said company, and shall deliver one such certificate, signed by the president and countersigned by the treasurer, and sealed with the common seal of the said corporation, to each person for every share by him subscribed and held, he paying to the treasurer, in part of the sum due thereupon, the sum of forty-five dollars for each share, which certificate shall be transferable at his pleasure, in person or by attorney, in the presence of the president or treasurer, subject however to all payments due and to grow due thereupon, and the assignee holding any certificate having first caused the assignment to be entered in a book of the company to be kept for the purpose, shall be a member of the corporation, and for every certificate by him held, shall be entitled to one share of the capital stock, and of all the estate and emoluments of the company, and to vote as aforesaid, at the meetings thereof.

 [Section VI.]
-(Section VI, P. L.) And be it further enacted by the authority aforesaid, That the said president and managers shall meet at such times and places, and be convened in such manner, as shall be agreed on for transacting their business, at which meetings five members shall form a quorum, who, in the absence of the president, may choose a chairman, and shall keep minutes of all their transactions fairly entered in a book; and a quorum being met, they shall have full power and authority to agree with and appoint all such surveyors, engineers, superintendents and other artists and officers, as they shall judge necessary to carry on the intended works, and to fix their salaries or other wages, to ascertain the times, manner and proportions, when, and in which, the stockholders shall pay the moneys due on their respective shares, in order to carry on the work, to draw orders on the treasurer for all moneys necessary to pay the salaries of persons by them employed, and for the labor and materials done and provided, which orders shall be signed by the president, or in his absence, by a majority of a quorum, and countersigned by their clerk; and generally to do and transact all such other acts, matters and things, as by the by-laws, rules, orders and regulations of the company shall be committed to them.
+(Section VI, P. L.) And be it further enacted by the authority aforesaid, That the president and managers shall meet at such times and places, and be convened in such manner, as shall be agreed on for transacting their business, at which meeting three members shall form a quorum, who, in the absence of the president, may choose a chairman, and shall keep minutes of all their transactions, fairly entered in a book, and a quorum being met, they shall have full power and authority to agree with, and appoint, all such surveyors, engineers, superintendents, and other artists and officers as they shall judge necessary to carry on the intended works, and to fix their salaries, or other wages, to ascertain the time, manner and proportions, when, and in which, the stockholders shall pay the moneys due on their respective shares in order to carry on the work; to draw orders on the treasurer for all moneys necessary to pay the salaries of persons by them employed, and for the labor and materials done and provided, which orders shall be signed by the president, or in his absence, by a majority of a quorum and countersigned by their clerk, and, generally, to do and transact all such other acts, matters and things as by the by-laws, rules, orders and regulations of the company shall be committed to them.